 - Wi-Fi Calling

-You also some additional toggles under the Product Improvement heading:
+You also have some additional toggles under the Product Improvement heading:

-Continue reading to learn in detail what each of the aforementioned system services does.
+Continue reading to learn in detail what the above system services do.

 Apple Pay Merchant Identification

 Do you like how your Apple Card spending history includes the merchant name next to every transaction?
 This is possible thanks to location services.
 But how does Apple determine your location when paying for something using your physical Apple Card?

 Through your iPhone, that’s right.
 Leaving this on will help Apple improve the accuracy of business names in the Wallet card transaction history when using your titanium Apple Card.
 Just remember not to leave your iPhone at home to avoid getting inaccurate merchant names.

 According to a support document on the Apple website, location information obtained via this feature may be retained in aggregate to improve Apple Maps, Apple Pay, and Wallet.

 If you don’t have a physical Apple Card, there isn’t a reason to have this enabled.